pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 The background texture for owned list items

-## isToy
+## isMount

 ```lua
 boolean
 ```

-Whether or not the list item is for a toy
+Whether or not the list item is for a mount

 ## relevantID